MuhammadAli013/Professional_Projects/Image_Segmentation/README.md

 # image segmentation

 we did a lot of projects regarding image segmentation.
 As a member of the AI research team I was part of those projects.
-For some cases, I did a part of the projects, for some cases I did the whole thing.
-Here, I will show you a demo project about segmentation.
+For some cases, I did a portion of the projects, for some cases I did the whole thing.
+Here, I will show you a demo project about image segmentation.

 ## A Demo Project
 it's important to note that for NDA, I can not share actual project or actual project data.
 This is just a demo project similar to the original one with some random images from the internet.

 #### introduction

-Say, we were given some big ortho images.
+Say, we were given some big ortho images (or big drone images) .
 Those images contained rice fields or wheat fields and some other crop fields.
 Our target object was rice and wheat.
 Rice fields had 5 classes: class1_rice, class2_rice, class3_rice, class4_rice, class5_rice.
 Same as rice, wheat fields had 5 classes: class1_wheat, class2_wheat, class3_wheat, class4_wheat, class5_wheat.
 Every other things were considered as background.

 so all the classes are: `class1_rice, class2_rice, class3_rice, class4_rice, class5_rice, class1_wheat, class2_wheat, class3_wheat, class4_wheat, class5_wheat, background`